vedidev/android-store/README.md

 Welcome to The SOOMLA Project
 ---
 The SOOMLA Project is a series of open-source projects that aims to help game developers get better in-app purchasing stores for their games.
 The open-source platform-specific projects include everything a game developer needs, from storage of virtual items to purchasing mechanisms with the various devices' native app-stores.
 As an optional (and currently EXPERIMENTAL) part of our open-source projects you can also get the store's layout which you can customize with your own game's assets.
-To use our Storefront, refer to [Get your own Storefront](https://github.com/soomla/android-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).
+To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/android-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).

 android-store
 ---